 “What I said is you can pick anything you want to, but the bottom line is very clear: When you cross the border illegally you have given up the rights of that country,” Lewandowski said, as the two guests talked over each other.
 “When you cross the border illegally, when you commit a crime, you are taken away from your family because that’s how this country works.”

-Lewandowski was roundly and swiftly criticized for his comments Tuesday evening.
+Lewandowski was roundly and swiftly criticized.
 Many called his response heartless and said it reflected the lack of empathy inherent in the Trump administration’s “zero tolerance” policy, which has separated thousands of children from their parents yet has failed to reduce the number of families trying to cross the border.

 Megyn Kelly, a former Fox News host who now works at NBC News, called Lewandowski a coward.
 “This man should not be afforded a national platform to spew his hate,” Kelly said on Twitter.